apache/directory-kerby/README.md

 - haox-event.
 A pure event driven application framework aiming to construct applications of asynchronous and concurrent handlers.
 It includes UDP and TCP transport based on pure Java NIO and concurrency pattern.
 - haox-config.
 A unified configuration API that aims to support various configuration file formats, like XML, JNI, CSV and Java Properties file.
 - haox-token.
 Implements a JWT token API for Kerberos that's defined in TokenPreauth drafts.

-### Contribution
-Your feedback and contributions are very welcome.
-Please contact kaiDOTzhengATintelDOTcom.
-Thanks.

 ### License
 Apache License V2.0